quicwg/ops-drafts/draft-ietf-quic-manageability.md

 UDP datagram's source and destination addresses, blocking a portion of the hash space that corresponds to the fraction of UDP traffic one wishes to drop.
 When the handshake is blocked, QUIC-capable applications may failover to TCP (at least applications using well-known UDP ports).
-However, blindly blocking a significant fraction of QUIC packets will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from severe packet loss.
+However, blocking a random fraction of QUIC packets across 4-tuples will allow many QUIC handshakes to complete, preventing a TCP failover, but the connections will suffer from severe packet loss.